5 Simple steps to tackle tax time.

 It’s a basic equation – the smaller the number of guests on your wedding list, the lower the cost.
 This is the best way to reduce your wedding day costs (although, as many couples say, it’s also possibly the hardest part… do you draw the line at cousins or second-cousins?).
 If costs are really a concern, a clever approach is to keep your nuptials really small and tell people it’s a ‘family and a couple of best friends only’ event.
 When people realise it’s such an intimate affair, they’re much less likely to be offended if they’re left off the list.
 You can always have a more relaxed (and less expensive) celebration like a BBQ or picnic with all your friends at a later date so they all feel included.
 The main thing to remember is, it’s your special day and you should only invite the people you really want there.

-If you haven’t already, why not consider the Everyday feature on your Orange Everyday account and have it tip into your wedding savings pot.
+If you haven’t already, why not consider the Everyday Round Up feature on your Orange Everyday account and have it tip into your wedding savings pot.
 Everyday Round Up requires an Orange Everyday account for rounding up your card purchases and an active ING Savings Maximiser, Orange Advantage or Mortgage Simplifier to deposit your round ups.

 ING does not endorse and is not affiliated with third parties mentioned in this article.
 ING is not responsible for any services provided by third parties nor does ING accept any liability or responsibility arising in any way from any products or services supplied by the third parties.